borispovod/crypti-dapps-docs/MessagingDapp.md

 module.exports = Message;
 ```

-If you look closely.
-You will see our contract inherits from `modules.logic.transaction`.
+If you look closely, you will see our contract inherits from `modules.logic.transaction`.
 Therefore, each contract behaves just like a normal transaction, but with the added ability to use custom data and execute its own set of logic.

-Taking a second look at our **Message.js** contract.
-You will also see: we calculate the transaction fee, add new types of data, verify that data is correct and furthermore check if our data is ready to be applied to the blockchain.
+Taking a second look at our **Message.js** contract, you will also see that we calculate the transaction fee, add new types of data, verify that data is correct and then verify that our data is ready to be applied to the blockchain.

 This obviously gives us a lot of power and flexibility when it comes to creating our Messaging dapp.

-Seeing as we are developing a Messaging dapp.
-The primary purpose of our dapp will obviously be to send messages from one user to another.
-So we will need to:
+Since we are developing a Messaging dapp, the primary purpose of our dapp will be to send messages from one user to another.
+We will need to:

   * Create new fields to store message data.
   * Create an API to send and receive messages.

 ## Transaction Creation

-So let's begin by modifying the `create` function of our Message prototype to allow it to accept message data and save it as a hexadecimal encoded string:
+Let's begin by modifying the `create` function of our Message prototype to allow it to accept message data and save it as a hexadecimal encoded string:

 ```js
 Message.prototype.create = function (data, trs) {